-Even if you don’t have somebody to photograph you or can’t seem to find the right angle, the Alive 3D Art Gallery in Port Dickson has helpful staff ready to assist you with your needs.
+Even if you don’t have somebody to photograph you or can’t seem to find the right angle, the gallery has helpful staff ready to assist you with your needs.
 You can also get your pictures printed on gifts, such as cushion covers, mugs, t-shirts, etc.

 Light Safari is when the zoo is elevated with various light decorations at night.
 Both the colourful lights and the animals amuse the children and adults too.
 There is also a small area with more than forty sculptures called Planet Jurassic.
 Some of these sculptures are powered by sensor-triggered animatronics, making lifelike motions to entertain the children.

-As part of an initiative to ensure that the next generation is kept informed about the Lurut Fort, the museum displays artefacts, traditional clothing, photographs, and information.
+As part of an initiative to ensure that the next generation is kept informed about the Lukut Fort, the museum displays artefacts, traditional clothing, photographs, and information.
 The fort was built by a Bugis warrior named Raja Jumaat to defend and safeguard the town, noted for its tin mining.
 Unfortunately, the fortress and its surroundings are not adequately conserved, and it is heartbreaking to see such a historically significant landmark belittled.

 It’s not surprising that Wan Loong Temple attracts many worshippers and tourists mesmerised by the majestic fortress walls of the temple from the road.
 The temple respects several deities, including the Goddess of Mercy, Guan Yi, and the mythical, legendary figure, the Monkey King, Sun Wukong.
-Some worshippers also believe that the giant tortoise among the numerous other little tortoises is lucky and can bring prosperity if touched or fed.
+Some worshippers also believe that the giant tortoise, among the numerous other little tortoises, is lucky and can bring prosperity if touched or fed.

 Teluk Kemang Observatory is open to the public, out of eight professional observatories in Malaysia.
 The observatory was founded in the early 1930s with the primary goal of observing the new moon that Muslims use to mark the beginning of a new Hijri month.
 Among all the observatories in Malaysia, Teluk Kemang Observatory was noted for recording the most appearances of the new moon.